Computer Science

 Comments

-Numerical methods for: iterative solution of nonlinear systems of equations (fixpoint and Newton methods), curve fitting, interpolation, numerical quadrature, and numerics of ODE systems.
+Numerical methods for: iterative solution of nonlinear systems of equations (fixpoint and Newton methods), curve fitting, interpolation, numerical quadrature, and numerics for initial value problems and two point boundary value problems with ODEs.
+The course is taught in German.

 Suggested reading